There are different ways to feed lambs, many ways. One method is not better

 Wheat is equal to corn, but should not replace more than 50

 percent of the corn or barley in the diet.
+Soy hull pellets can also form a significant portion of the feed lot diet.

 Alternative sources of protein include cottonseed meal and peanut